 AppIt CEO, Amanda Moriuchi, speaks about the unwavering responsibility of providers in the tech and the custom software industries to be empathetic towards business owners.
-Custom Software and app development is a large investment, and the handwave can be lethal to a business.

 As a business owner, you have a lot at stake when you invest in anything, especially custom software.
 What I love the most about my work is the impact custom software can have on a business when it’s done correctly.
 Typically, our clients engage in custom software projects because they are trying to solve a tangible, very real need in their businesses, and successful projects tend to drive hugely profitable efficiencies and create opportunities that forge pathways toward growth and expansion.

 I’ve also seen cursory app developers tank the very best of intentions.
 And when you’re running a business, a tanked investment can destroy everything.

 Desktop and mobile apps aren’t cheap — at least the good ones aren’t.
 But they’re viable investments because they meet genuine needs when they execute thoughtful, nimble solutions.